rstudio/plumber/_includes/intro.md

 ## Installation

+You can install the latest stable version from CRAN using the following command:

+{% highlight bash %}
+install.packages("plumber")
+{% endhighlight %}

-Currently plumber is not available on CRAN, so you'll need to install it from GitHub.
+If you want to try out the latest development version, you can install it from GitHub.
 The easiest way to do that is by using `devtools`.

 {% highlight bash %}
 library(devtools)
 install_github("trestletech/plumber")
-library(plumber)
 {% endhighlight %}

 </div></div>